agude/agude.github.io/_drafts/2019-01-01-python_patterns_enum.md

     ACE = 14
 {% endhighlight python %}

-Because we're using an `IntEnum`, we can order the values: `CardRank.TEN < CardRank.KING`.
-The decorator `@unique` checks that we haven't double assigned any values.
+These `IntEnum`s are orderable: `CardRank.TEN < CardRank.KING`.
+The decorator
+`@unique` adds a check that makes sure we haven't double assigned any values.

 Now the card class is easy to implement: